typelevel/squants/README.md

 When building programs that perform some type of dimensional analysis, developers are quick to declare quantities using a basic numeric type, usually Double.
-While this may be perfectly satisfactory in many situation, it can often lead to semantic and other logic issues.
+While this may be perfectly satisfactory in many situations, it can often lead to semantic and other logic issues.

-For example, when using a Double to describe an quantity of Energy (kWh) and Power (kW), it is possible to compile a program that adds these two values together.
+For example, when using a Double to describe a quantity of Energy (kWh) and Power (kW), it is possible to compile a program that adds these two values together.
 This is not appropriate as kW and kWh measure two different quantities.
 The unit kWh is used to measure an amount of Energy used or produced.
 The unit kW is used to measure Power/Load, the rate at which Energy is being used